|Constitution of the Faculty Senate|

 5) appointment to a full-time administrative (Management Personnel Plan) position.

 c) Faculty representatives, who accept one semester leaves with or without pay, may resign from the Senate or request selection of a replacement for the one semester, following the procedures listed in (a) above.

 Section 5.
-Procedures and forms for faculty election shall be determined by the Election Committee, with the approval of the Executive Committee of the Academic Senate.
+Procedures and forms for faculty election shall be determined by the Election Committee, with the approval of the Executive Committee of the Faculty Senate.

 Article V - Senate Officers

 Section 1.
-The following are officers of the Academic Senate:
+The following are officers of the Faculty Senate:

 1) The Chair of the Senate, who shall be its presiding officer, as provided in the Constitution, and shall also be Chair of the Executive Committee, the Budget Advisory Committee and general faculty meetings.